elasticio/elasticio.github.io/content/_components/microsoft-azure-ad/index.md

 #### Known Limitations

-* Users and Applications use `createdDateTime` field to poll, Groups use `renewedDateTime` instead (due to Azure AD limitations)
+* Users and Applications use `createdDateTime` field to poll, Groups use `renewedDateTime` instead (due to Azure AD limitations).

 ## Actions